Works in Progress

 Development of Showgirls has also been made possible through E|MERGE Interdisciplinary Artist Residency at Earthdance and LiftOff Creative and Project Development Workshop.

-Performers and collaborators: Rachel Thorne Germond and Jil Guyon
+In collaboration with performers: Rachel Thorne Germond and Jil Guyon

 Dramaturg: Andi Stover